lgdd/lfr-react-remote-app/README.md

 - `serve`: run the `build` script and serve static files under the `build` folder on port `3000`.
 - `build`: transpile your application into a `build` folder using webpack and its [configuration](webpack.config.js).

+> You can still run the standard react scripts with `start:react` and `build:react`.

 ## Deploy to Netlify

 > Documentation: https://docs.netlify.com/site-deploys/create-deploys/

-Why __Netlify__?
-Because __it's awesome!__ Once your repository is linked, you have an automatic deployment each time you push changes to your repository.
+Why **Netlify**?
+Because **it's awesome!** Once your repository is linked, you have an automatic deployment each time you push changes to your repository.
 And by default, Netlify uses `cache-control: public, max-age=0, must-revalidate` to serve your application which means that you are able to see each changes live.
 Very useful for tests and demos, and if needed you can have [custom HTTP Headers](https://docs.netlify.com/routing/headers/) using a config file.
 Cherry on the cake, they provide a very fair free tier based on bandwith and build frequency (cf. [Pricing](https://www.netlify.com/pricing/)).